 This 12-day CPD Certificate / Diploma course runs over 6 months, taught on 1 weekend per month, February – July 2021.
 To receive the CPD Certificate, the participant will attend the CPD training dates only.
 To receive the Diploma award, the participant will undertake additional written assignments at a higher level of cost.

 This course is designed for qualified therapists who are already well-established in their practice.
 The starting point of the course requires that clinicians have competence in core therapeutic and relational skills.
-All participants must have qualified as a counsellor, psychotherapist, clinical psychologist, psychiatrist, or in a related professional field.
+All participants must have qualified as a counsellor, psychotherapist, clinical psychologist, psychiatrist, or in a related professional field such as social work or education.
 This assumes an understanding of the basic tenets of establishing safety and containment in therapy in order to provide a secure base for working with psychological trauma.

 Although the qualification does not have an Ofqual-regulated status, we would say that it is taught at the equivalent of Level 6 (Certificate) or Level 7 (Diploma): as a post-qualification training with the requirement to evaluate theoretical concepts and implementation in practice with a significant level of reflective self-assessment.